 Royal Academy Schools, London.

-1794: Constable worked for a year in his father’s mill but the wealthy landscape painter and art patron Sir George Beaumont encouraged his family to send him to the Royal Academy Schools.
+1794: Constable works for a year in his father’s mill but the wealthy landscape painter and art patron Sir George Beaumont encourages his family to send him to the Royal Academy Schools.

-1802: Exhibited his first painting at the Royal Academy.
+1802: He exhibits his first painting at the Royal Academy in London.

-1819: Constable elected Associate of the Royal Academy.
+1819: Constable is elected an Associate of the Royal Academy.

-1824: Had a success at the Paris Salon with “The Haywain” winning a Gold Medal.
+1824: He has a success at the Paris Salon with “The Haywain” winning a Gold Medal.

-1828: On the death Constable’s father-in-law he inherited £20,000 and was able to devote himself entirely to landscape painting.
+1828: On the death of Constable’s father-in-law he inherits £20,000 and is able to devote himself entirely to landscape painting.

-1829: Constable elected Full Member of the Royal Academy of Arts.
+1829: Constable is elected a Full Member of the Royal Academy of Arts.